Program background

 As a last resort, they can also assist in reducing the intensity of direct fire on houses and other buildings.

-The Victorian government has invested $35 million to deliver 1,447km of Strategic Fuel Breaks across Victoria by July 2022.
+The Victorian government has invested $35 million to deliver 1,447km of Strategic Fuel Breaks across Victoria by July 2023.
 These will be in the highest priority locations, close to townships, key assets, water catchments and sensitive environments, and in parts of the landscape where we want to reduce the size of fires.

 The Victorian Government is taking the time to get this new approach right – while promptly acting on key recommendations that need to be implemented ahead of this fire season.

-The $35 million investment will support Forest Fire Management Victoria (FFMVic) to lead this response, strengthening and expanding the network of fuel breaks across Victoria to respond to the immediate challenges caused by climate change and better prepare Victoria for future fires.
+The investment will support Forest Fire Management Victoria (FFMVic) to lead this response, strengthening and expanding the network of fuel breaks across Victoria to respond to the immediate challenges caused by climate change and better prepare Victoria for future fires.

 What are Strategic Fuel Breaks?